watson/35c3/README.md

 ## Install

-If you're running Node.js 8, you don't need to install anything as this tool can simply be run using:
+If you're running Node.js 8 or higher, you don't need to install anything as this tool can simply be run using:

 ```
 npx 35c3